 Inviolate is a completed fanfic written by Scriviner.
 It's difficult to summarize without giving away too much, but essentially Lex Luthor discovers that he has been manipulated in such a way that it calls into question everything he believes in and every action he has ever taken.
 He is not pleased.
-At all.There will no doubt be spoilers below.Can be found here.There are several sequel stories in progress, but none of them are posted as of yet.
+At all.There will no doubt be spoilers below.Can be found here.A podfic of the story is also available here.There are several sequel stories in progress, but none of them are posted as of yet.

 Abnormal Ammo: Lex's gun during the assault on Cadmus seems like it's just shooting ordinary bullets, until he admits that he specifically needed a large caliber weapon because the bullets have RFID chips in them that provide targeting for a disintegration weapon he had in his coat.

 Aborted Arc: Considering how often she showed up, it seemed likely that Batgirl was originally intended to play a larger role, but the author acknowledges that in an effort to keep the story on-track, he had to remove a few storylines focused on her and will end up having to use those ideas in a planned sequel.

 A.I.
 Is a Crapshoot: Horribly horribly adverted.
 The Manhunters never rebelled.
 This whole time they were under the orders of the Guardians.